changlabtw/MCIENet/README.md

 after the script is done, you will find the train data in `data/train/gm12878_ctcf/1000bp.50ms.onehot/data.h5`.

-> **note**: this proccess need at least 4GB memory. here is example scripts for 1000bp, when we use 2000 or 3000 bp as anchor size, we need more memory.
+> *note: this proccess need at least 4GB memory. here is example scripts for 1000bp, when we use 2000 or 3000 bp as anchor size, we need more memory.*

 ### Step 3: Model Training